 Built on reclaimed Thames marshlands, the Thamesmead area features 7km of canal and five major lakes, all owned and managed by Peabody.
 This network is part of a complex drainage system that protects local residents and businesses from flooding.

-This project began in November 2016 and is enhancing the Thamesmead Canals, focusing on the Harrow Canal in Arnott Close and Crossway Canal in Crossway Park.
+This project is enhancing the Thamesmead Canals, focusing on the Harrow Canal in Arnott Close and Crossway Canal in Crossway Park.
 This work is being achieved by creating more natural habitats along the canal edges, helping wildlife to flourish and improving the space for the local community to enjoy.

 It is providing opportunities for volunteers to get directly involved and learn how to carry out activities to create and restore natural habitats.